LucyEmmaRoberts/landmark-free/README.md

 Alignment_code_SMA_PAIS_PAMS.R
 * For running different alignment protocols, according to Roberts _et al._ 2026

-## Useful bits of code for generating files for Deformetrica
+## Generating files for Deformetrica

 batch_ply_to_VTK_conversion.py
 * For batch converting a folder of .ply meshes into .vtk format for analysis in python